20 Core CODIS markers (13 original plus additional 7 CODIS STR Loci added Jan 2017)

 ForenSeq config file updated to version 1.1- Reverse strand loci not being reported due to transposed reverse anchors (left<–>right).
 Config changelog created and placed into downloadable

-The downloadable found above contains the Perl script as well as the STRait Razor Analysis (SRA) to visualize the data.
+The downloadable found below contains the Perl script as well as the STRait Razor Analysis (SRA) to visualize the data.

 -updated locus config file